Tellusant/docs/periodicals/recession-nowcast.md

 ---
 ### Method
-Prof. Ben Bernanke, later chairman of the Federal Reserve, in 1990 developed a method to find the probably of future recessions.
+Prof. Ben Bernanke, later chairman of the Federal Reserve, in 1990 developed a method to find the probability of future recessions.
 He kept the model simple using only the term spread between long-term bills and short-term bonds and applied to a probit model with actual recessions, as determined by the National Bureau of Economic Research (NBER), as the dependent binary variable.

 The beauty of the model is its simplicity.
 Bernanke did not try to find funky variables that would work for a while.
 Instead, he had a sound theoretical reason for why the term spread is suitable.